fteem/rubylogs/_posts/2015-07-12-migrate-rspec-to-minitest.md

 ## The flow

 After migrating two classes from RSpec to Minitest, I noticed a change in my workflow.
-I was running ```rake``` to run only one test, so I had to Google how to run only a single file.
+I was running ```rake```, which runs the complete suite, to run just one test.
+The only way I could find to run a single test seems a bit too verbose for me.
-Since I am a heavy RSpec user, running a test with the line number is one of the most used features of RSpec.
+Since I am very used to RSpec, running a test with the line number is one of my most used features of RSpec.

-In this sense, Minitest gave me a little disappointment.
-I mean, running a huge command with four arguments every time I want to run a test is a flow-killer for me.
-I could use Guard to run the test when it gets changed, but I don't want to rely on other software to run my tests.
-I want to be able to do it myself, without any hassle.
+In this sense, Minitest gave me a tiny disappointment.
+Running a huge command with four arguments every time I want to run a single test is a flow-killer.
+True, I could use Guard to run the test when it gets changed.
+But also, I often want to run tests by hand without any hassle.

 Thanks to Nick Quaranto who wrote the [m](https://github.com/qrush/m){:target="blank"} gem.
-The gem is quite simple - just a Test::Unit runner that can run tests by line number, but it is exactly what I needed!
+The gem is quite simple - just a Test::Unit runner that can run tests by line number.

-So, instead of running:
+Although simple, it is exactly what I needed!

+This means that, instead of running a single test with:

 {% highlight bash %}
 ruby -Itest test/lib/test.rb --name /some_test/
 {% endhighlight %}

-I can run:
+**m** allowes one to do the same with:

 {% highlight bash %}
 m test/lib/test.rb:12